nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 Memoizing context values is more flexible than splitting contexts, but comes at the cost of extra complexity throughout your app.

-Usually when using contexts I find myself using the context values directly within that component; which makes sense, Context is meant to easily share state between components rather than passing them down.
+Usually when using contexts I find myself using the context values directly within that component.
+This makes sense as Context is meant to easily share state between components rather than passing them down.
+But it does mean hoisting state to a parent components just to prevent re-renders doesn't always make sense.

-All-in-all this is not a structural solution to the problem but a very flexible and powerful patch.
+All-in-all this is not a structural solution to the problem but a very flexible and powerful fix.

 ### 3. Switch to Redux (or similar)